slerman12/Help-me/2-Opposing-views.md

 What do I mean by 'without their "no"'?
 I mean, I told them I wasn't going to make the make-up meeting, and gave them the reason why.
 They didn't reply affirmatively or negatively.
 As my employers, given one-month's advance notice, it is their responsibility to reply "no," or otherwise, no news is presumed good news, and missing that meeting, as I'd warned advance and had a more than good excuse, cannot be used as the sole termination reason.
 However, even if it is, that will later be addressed too, in accord with their own policy.

+Also, the meeting itself was based on a false premise.

 ## Charles Venuto

 <p align="center">